 But assuming those two are true, and I see little reason to think they aren’t, he proposes that the simulation theory is most likely correct.
 Back to Musk…

 I think there is, and it is one that is either neglected to be mentioned or simply glossed over in discussions about the simulation hypothesis, but it is one that the whole concept hinges on.

-That is: What about consciousness?
+Which is: What about consciousness?

-The other option is sticking more closely to the setup that makes us wonder about whether we live in a simulation or not.
-That is the simulated worlds that we already create.
+The other option is sticking more closely to the setup that makes us wonder about whether we live in a simulation or not, which is the simulated worlds that we already create.
 In their most basic forms, we are overlaying sensory input externally through VR goggles, headphones, and one day, body suites etc’.
 The other end of the spectrum is a Matrix-like direct input to the brain.
 Either way, we are still assuming a brain perceiving external input at the bottom of it.
 Because as far as we know, consciousness emerges/facilitated/mediated/resides in the brain.
-Get rid of the brain, and you get rid of consciousness, that which is perceiving this simulation.
+Get rid of the brain, and you get rid of consciousness, that which is perceiving the simulation.